-Aim 2 Completing Dissertation Research Project: Although prior work including the studies proposed in Aim 1 identified associations between dopamine function and decisions about personal rewards with costs like time, risk, or effort, it is unknown whether such associations exist for decisions with social trade-offs.
+Aim 2 Completing Dissertation Research Project: Although prior work including the studies proposed in Aim 1 identifies associations between dopamine function and decisions about personal rewards with costs like time. risk, or effort, it is unknown whether such associations exist for decisions with social trade-offs.
 Indirect evidence from human pharmacological studies indicate that increasing DA supports affiliative behaviors such as cooperation and fairness.
 Many social behaviors require optimal decision making that maximizes rewards for oneself while accounting for competitors' interests.
 Adaptive affiliative and competitive decisions are necessary for successful social relationships.
 Nevertheless, prosocial and strategic behaviors may conflict with dopamine's role in reward maximization out of self-interest alone.
 It is therefore unknown whether individual variability in dopamine function supports prosocial and strategic decisions to share rewards at one's own cost and learn from others' choices to optimize strategies that balance cooperation and self-interest.
-Given these associations, I hypothesize that individual differences in dopamine support prosocial and strategic behaviors.
-I will address this in the following sub-aims: 2A) characterize associations between dopamine D2like receptor availability measured with PET and prosocial behavior from the economic "dictator" game and 2B) characterize associations between dopamine D2-like receptor availability and dopamine release measured with pharmacological-challenge PET and strategic behavior from the economic "patent race" game.
+Lhypothesize that individual differences in dopamine support prosocial and strategic behaviors.
+I will address this in the following sub-aims: 2A) characterize associations between dopamine D2 receptor availability measured with PET and prosocial behavior from the economic "dictator" game and 2B) characterize associations between dopamine D2 receptor availability and dopamine release measured with pharmacological-challenge PET and strategic behavior from the economic "patent race" game.
 The overall goal of these studies is to better understand the specific role of human dopamine function in prosocial and strategic social decisions.

-Aim 3 The Postdoctoral Research Direction: I am highly motivated to pursue interdisciplinary and translational research that bridges theories from social psychology, experimental design from behavioral economics, and measures of neurobiological function to better understand adaptive and maladaptive human behavior in everyday life.
-Although I am beginning to study social decisions in my dissertation, a postdoctoral fellowship would provide the necessary bridge to better understand the neuromodulatory mechanisms that mediate dynamic in-person social interactions in healthy adults and clinical populations.
+Aim 3 The Postdoctoral Research Direction: In general, I am highly motivated to pursue interdisciplinary and translational research that bridges theories from social psychology, experimental design from behavioral economics, and measures of neurobiological function to better understand adaptive and maladaptive human behavior in everyday life.
+Although I am beginning to study social decisions in my dissertation, a postdoctoral fellowship would provide the necessary bridge to better understand the neuromodulatory mechanisms that mediate social decisions in healthy adults and clinical populations.
 The ideal post-doctoral environment would include co-mentorship by scientists with expertise in social psychology, game theory, computational modeling, pharmacology, neuroimaging, and/or research with patient populations.
 I also seek a postdoctoral research environment that embraces diversity, allowing me to hone my mentoring and advising skills in the transition to a faculty position.
-The K00 phase would allow me to build a broader foundation of knowledge on social decision making while also developing new skills like acquiring ecologically-valid measures of social decisions essential for the development of my own independent research program.
+The K00 post-doctoral phase would allow me to build a broader foundation of knowledge on social decision making while also developing new skills essential for the development of my own independent research program.